-Jennifer is a panel organizer (she formally served as social media manager) for We Need Diverse Books, a non-profit organization that sprang to life from the #WeNeedDiverseBooks media campaign to increase minority representation (of all kinds) in literature.
+Jennifer was panel organizer and social media manager for We Need Diverse Books, a non-profit organization that sprang to life from the #WeNeedDiverseBooks media campaign to increase minority representation in literature.
 She was the social media director and a writing instructor for Sackett Street Writers' Workshop.
 Currently she volunteers with I, Too Arts Collective.
 Additionally, she freelances as a proofreader/copyeditor/development editor and has written for various publications in print and online.

 You can email Jenn at jbakernyc at Yahoo!